 (5) On the expiration of a term of office, the chairperson or a member of the board is eligible for reappointment.

-The Canada Newfoundland and Labrador Offshore Petroleum Board is seeking to fill one provincial appointment vacancy.
+The Canada Newfoundland and Labrador Offshore Petroleum Board (C-NLOPB) is seeking to fill one provincial vacancy.
 Expressions of interest are being sought from individuals who possess the experience and qualifications identified in the board profile.
-Based on the growing mandate and future direction of the organization, the Board would benefit from applicants who possess the following competencies:
+In addition, based on the growing mandate and future direction of the organization, the Board would benefit from applicants who possess the following competencies: